How to make a Claim

 A checklist of documents that you will need to hand is available from CitizensAdvice.

-A guide of how to claim UC, including how to set-up an account, is available from the DWP.
+Guidance for claiming UC, including how to set-up an account is available at the following links:

 Your online claim will be followed by a face-to-face interview with a work coach at your local Jobcentre Plus.